 The keywords in their mission statement are fast, reliable, and free of cost.

 The older SMS text messaging system was reliant on the reception of a mobile signal to determine the speed of message delivery.

-WhatsApp messenger uses internet connection for delivery of messages between users.
+WhatsApp Messenger uses an internet connection for the delivery of messages between users.

-There are no restrictions on the length of the messages being sent.
-The content of the message can include text, voice, image, video and, location data.
+There are no restrictions on the length of the messages.
+The content of the message can include text, voice, image, video, and location data.

 At the time of entering the seed funding round, WhatsApp messenger had 250,000 active users.

 - Also Read:- Is Bluestacks safe?
 Is it Legal to use?

 A new version: WhatsApp 2.0